Teluguvenu26/Customer-Lifetime-Value-Prediction-Model/README.md

 2. Run all cells to generate predictions.
 3. Download the CSV file (`customer_ltv_predictions.csv`).
 4. Use the CSV for further analysis or marketing strategy.

----

-✨ This project is a simple but practical demonstration of how **machine learning can be applied to customer analytics**.
-Feel free to fork, modify, or extend it with larger datasets and advanced models.